nylas/sync-engine/README.md

 8. `bin/inbox-start`

 And _voilà_!
-Auth an account via the commandline and start syncing:
+Auth an account via the commandline to start syncing:

 ```
   bin/inbox-auth ben.bitdiddle1861@gmail.com
-  bin/inbox-sync start ben.bitdiddle1861@gmail.com
 ```